brycewray/hugo-site/content/posts/2022/09/get-good-git-info-eleventy-too.md

 If you typically show each page's initial publication date and last-modified date, you *can* choose to avoid worrying about that latter part from here on by just using `gitinfo`'s output, instead.
 (Some prefer to provide the last-modified info manually, to indicate only true content changes; by contrast, `gitinfo` can report only the last time the file was changed/committed at all, even if just to eliminate a totally invisible empty line someplace.)

 So, while it's indeed cool that Hugo wields Git info-handling prowess out of the box, this shortcode gives Eleventy the same powers.
 (I'll avoid the "great responsibility" trope.)
 Perhaps you can make good use of them.

+**Update, 2023-02-28**: As for this site, however, I have decided to skirt the issue entirely by showing only a "History" link back to the online repo.
+That's an easy **and** completely host-agnostic and (mostly) SSG-agnostic way to provide full information about each affected page's progression to its current state; and, thus, it likely will be of more interest to a wider audience, anyway.\
+I will, of course, leave this post and its [related](/posts/2022/06/get-good-git-info-hugo/) [posts](/posts/2023/02/get-good-git-info-even-hosts-gui/) in place for the sake of [transparency](/posts/2019/10/otoh/) and also because there are some readers who may still find the information useful.
+{.box}

 ## Acknowledgements and related material